awilli1186/wee-website/content/script/data/request.md

 ---note---

 **Note:** By default the X-Requested-With header is set to XMLHttpRequest.
-It can be overridden or removed if set to false.
+Also, when `json` is set to true the Content-Type header is set to 'application/json'.
+Either can be overridden or removed if set to false.

 ---code|label:Get & Render---